hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 additional css.
 We have disabled all the css that we don't need in profiles/default/cssregistry.xml

+The theme is built with responsive design principle in mind and mobile first approach, so the less folder is structured in this fashion.

+We have three major devices that we are theming for: mobile, tablet and desktop.
-The plone folder holds all the styles that are needed by Plone to function, so the content of this folder should not be modified.
+All of them have a separate folder that holds all the styles that are applied only for the specific device.
+The styles that are in common to all are located in the theme folder.

 The basic idea is to take the Plone's default css files and "lessify" them.
+The result of this can be found in theme/main.less.
-For fast development, we need a quick way to change the default colors to reflect the design we are implementing, so we have modified the files so they use variables that are set in one location.
+For fast development, we need a quick way to change the default colors and stylings to reflect the design we are implementing, so we have modified the files so they use variables that are set in one location.
 This is something that we have seen before in form of base_properties.props, but this time we are doing it right with less variables.

-All the theme specific styles go into theme folder.
-This folder includes the base.less and mixins.less that holds all the variables and mixins that are used by the styles in the plone folder.
+All the common styles go into theme folder.
+This folder includes the base.less and mixins.less that holds all the variables and mixins that are used in the other styles.
 Modify the values to meet your theme's needs.

-The theme specific styling that cannot be set in base.less, should go to template.less.
+The theme specific styling that cannot be set in base.less or cannot be found in theme/main.less, should go to theme/custom.less.
 If you would like to have multiple files for your theme, just create a new .less file and include it to init.less.
 All the less files are imported to the init.less files in their folders, which then get imported to style.less.

-This way we can concentrate only on our theme and there is no need to modify core Plone styles.
-If you do want to change some styling that is not in base.less, but somewhere in the plone folder or in style.less, just redefine it in your themplate.less.
-This way upgrade of the core styles can be done easily without loosing theme specific styling.
+The mobile first approach means that we first style for mobile devices and only after it for other devices.
+This does not mean that we cannot have styles that are only applied to mobile devices.
+For this, we have the mobile folder that holds mobile/main-moible.less.
+The same goes for desktop/main-desktop.less and tablet/main-tablet.less.

 HTML5Boilerplate suggests to have all plugins in plugins.js and all user scripts in script.js.
 We have decided to go against it, and we are using Plone's